sergio11/decryptx/README.md

-# 🔐 Ethical Hacking Tool: Password & Hash Cracking 🛠️
+# 🔐 DecryptX: Advanced Hash and Password Security Assessment Tool 🛠️

-Welcome to **CrackIt**, a Python-based ethical hacking tool designed to help security professionals and enthusiasts perform **password and hash cracking**, as well as decrypt **ZIP files**. 🚀
+DecryptX is a professional-grade ethical hacking utility designed for cybersecurity experts and penetration testers.
+Specializing in cracking password hashes and encrypted ZIP files, it empowers users to evaluate the robustness of their security implementations.
+With support for industry-standard hash algorithms and encrypted archives, DecryptX delivers precision, speed, and reliability in identifying vulnerabilities before attackers do.

 > ⚠️ **Disclaimer**: This tool is intended for ethical hacking and educational purposes only.
 Always ensure you have authorization before testing any systems.